SizeCredit/size-solidity/README.md

 - // @audit Check rounding direction of `FixedPointMath.mulDiv*`
 - // @audit Check if borrower == lender == liquidator may cause any issues

+## Questions

+- Check how Aave does insurance

 ## Known limitations